 6. Data Analytics: Makes Supply Chain Visibility Data Actionable.

-Data Analytics Types
+Types of Advanced Data Analytics

-1. Descriptive Data Analytics: What Happened?
+- Descriptive Data Analytics: What happened?

-2. Diagnostic Data Analytics: Why This Happen?
+- Diagnostic Data Analytics: Why did it happen?

 Indeed, through these six types of data analytics, supply chain leaders can gain not only visibility, but actionable insights.
 For more details, see my article, A Data Analytics Perspective To Better Empower Supply Chain Managers.